rafaelfranca/rafaelfranca.github.com/_posts/2015-06-12-the-team-that-make-difference.md

 ---

 Today I'm leaving Plataformatec.
 It was 4 years working here and we acomplished a lot.
 I fell so fortunate to had the oportunity to work on this team.
-Everyone were so smart and helpful, that working there felt like a privilege.
+Everyone is so smart and helpful, that working here felt like a privilege.
 The projects that we worked were challenging and I felt that I was making difference with my work.

 And that summarize very well my feeling about working there, I feel that we were making difference.